UFC Fight Night: Moreno vs. Royval 2: Predictions & Analysis

 Duncan

-Stylistically this is Torres's knockout artist game against Duncan's all-rounder approach.
-Torres is patient on the feet, timing counters and loading up when he sees openings, while Duncan is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
+Stylistically this is Torres's knockout artist game against Duncan's submission artist approach.
+Torres is patient on the feet, timing counters and loading up when he sees openings, while Duncan is most dangerous on the ground, constantly threatening chokes and joint locks.
 Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Torres throws significantly more leather — a 4.3 sig. strike per minute gap.
 Duncan is far more active with takedowns, averaging 3.5 more per 15 minutes.
 Duncan has tighter striking defense, making opponents miss more often.

-The Pick: Chris Duncan over Manuel Torres.
+The Pick: Manuel Torres over Chris Duncan.
 This is essentially a pick'em.
-The model nudges toward Duncan at 54%, but there's almost nothing separating these two.
+The model nudges toward Torres at 50%, but there's almost nothing separating these two.
+The market implies 62% for Torres, but our model sees only 50%.
+That 11-point gap favoring Duncan is worth watching.

 Cristian Quinonez